 Certain materials require a permit issued by the Office of Public Health and Safety, CDC permit 0.728 for importation and distribution.
-You must use permit application form CDC 0.753.
-For information concerning regulations governing permit requirements and shipment of pathogens and vectors of human disease, please contact the Office of Health and Safety, Centers for Disease Control and Prevention, U.S. Department of Health and Human Services, 1600 Clifton Road, NE, Mailstop A-46, Atlanta, GA 30333, telephone 404-718-2077; FAX 404-718-2093.
+You must use permit application form CDC 0.753, for information concerning regulations governing permit requirements and shipment of pathogens and vectors of human disease, please contact the Office of Health and Safety, Centers for Disease Control and Prevention, U.S. Department of Health and Human Services, 1600 Clifton Road, NE, Mailstop A-46, Atlanta, GA 30333 (Tel: 404-718-2077, Fax: 404-718-2093).

 Plant Protection and Quarantine (PPQ):

-Certain materials require a permit from the Plant Protection and Quarantine Office, Biological Assessment and Taxonomic Support, 4700 River Road, Unit 133, Riverdale, MD 20737-1231, telephone 301-734-0841.
-They are designated by "USDA PPQ-526 permit required".
+Certain materials require a permit from the Plant Protection and Quarantine Office, Biological Assessment and Taxonomic Support; 4700 River Road, Unit 133, Riverdale, MD 20737-1231 (Tel: 301-734-0841).
+They are designated as "USDA PPQ-526 permit required".
 Note: Effective January 1, 1999, permit applications are to be sent directly to USDA and they will forward them to the appropriate state plant regulatory officials.

 Biotechnology and Scientific Services (BSS):

-A few clones require USDA APHIS Form 2000 for genetically engineered microorganisms that are plant pests.
-For further information concerning regulations governing the introduction, importation, interstate movement or release into the environment of genetically engineered organisms or products, contact the office of BSS, Biotechnology Permit Unit, APHIS, 4700 River Road, Unit 147, Riverdale, MD 20737-1237, telephone 301-734-7324.
+USDA APHIS Form 2000 is required for genetically engineered microorganisms that are considered to be plant pests.
+For further information concerning regulations governing the introduction, importation, interstate movement, or release into the environment of genetically engineered organisms or products, contact the office of BSS, Biotechnology Permit Unit, APHIS; 4700 River Road, Unit 147, Riverdale, MD 20737-1237 (Tel: 301-734-7324).

 The sale of any endangered wildlife is conditional on the issuance of a valid permit by the U.S. Fish & Wildlife Service and will not be consummated until a permit is obtained from the U.S. Fish & Wildlife Service.

-The importation of microorganisms (bacteria, fungi, viruses, algae, and protozoans) and infectious cell lines into the State of Hawaii requires an import permit from the Hawaii Department of Agriculture.
+The importation of microorganisms (bacteria, fungi, viruses, algae, and protozoa and infectious cell lines into the State of Hawaii requires an import permit from the Hawaii Department of Agriculture.
 It is the responsibility of the customer in Hawaii to obtain the permit and provide a copy to ATCC in advance of shipment.
-For further information refer to Hawaii Administrative Rules Title 4 Chapter 71, Non-Domestic Animal and Microorganism Import Rules and Hawaii Revised Statutes Chapter 150A.
-Additional questions and application requests should be referred to Ms. Amy Higa, Micro-Organisms Specialist; Plant Quarantine Branch; State of Hawaii, Department of Agriculture; 701 Iialo Street, Honolulu, HI 96813-5524; telephone 808-973-9560.
+For further information, refer to Hawaii Administrative Rules Title 4 Chapter 71, Non-Domestic Animal and Microorganism Import Rules, and Hawaii Revised Statutes Chapter 150A.
+Additional questions and application requests should be referred to Ms. Amy Higa, Micro-Organisms Specialist: Plant Quarantine Branch, State of Hawaii, Department of Agriculture; 701 Iialo Street, Honolulu, HI 96813-5524 (Tel: 808-973-9560).

 Canadian customers should refer to the information provided in the following section entitled "Canadian Requirements".